JaimeSilver/hedera-libSubmarine/README.md

       a model in which the answer is revealed without the Message Sender knowing the answer to emulate Zero Knowledge.
 This requires that the options provided are discrete or at least bounded.
-The final contract can then return aggregated data only, without showing Alice's selection (BTW: The example has only 1 entry 8-), so no much to hide there)
+The final contract can then return aggregated data only, without showing Alice's selection (BTW: The Java example has only 1 entry, so not much of a guess to mask the detail; not much to hide there)
 - `5` Transaction is unlocked, and could be trigger payable events (e.g. rewards or other payments).